For Mexican ambassador who survived Trump, Washington was last stop

 “Even the term ‘war on drugs’ has been a disaster,” she said.
 “Measures concentrated on punitive actions have not brought the results expected, so that is one of the issues, when we start talking about the future of security cooperation, that has to be put on the table.
 What has failed?
 Why haven’t we reached our objectives?”

-Barcena served as Mexico’s ambassador to Turkey during the Syrian refugee crisis — one of the reasons she was picked to manage the relationship with the Trump administration during a moment of growing tensions over migration.
+Bárcena served as Mexico’s ambassador to Turkey during the Syrian refugee crisis — one of the reasons she was picked to manage the relationship with the Trump administration during a moment of growing tensions over migration.
 She said she’s optimistic that President Biden and López Obrador can work more productively because they share the goal of promoting investment and job creation in Central America to reduce emigration.

 Mexico has 50 consulates in the United States, which serve roughly 40 million Mexican Americans and Mexican nationals, but she said there are still a few things both countries fail to comprehend about their neighbors.

-Mexicans, she said, often lack an understanding of how U.S. decisions are made, and the limits on the power of the American presidency.
+Mexicans, she said, often lack an understanding of how U.S. decisions are made and the limits on the power of the American presidency.
 “They do not understand the strength of Congress, for example, or of the many decisions taken at the state level.
 The president of the United States cannot just order a governor to change their decision.”

 Similarly, she said, many Americans fail to recognize Mexico’s importance to the United States.